Subtlesplendor/realm-parser/README.md

 # realm-parser
 A port of Elm's Parser library to Roc, empowered by Roc's type system.

+If you are interested in a generic Roc parser library, see also [roc-parser](https://github.com/lukewilliamboswell/roc-parser), maintained by [Luke Boswell](https://github.com/lukewilliamboswell), which is easier to use, more stable and as been more thoroughly tested than this package.

 ## Structure
 The most advanced parser is Advanced.Generic.Parser.
 It is as general as possible, and has as much functionality as possible.